bgreene12/pc-csc-120/assignments/01-Setup.md

 (on a slow connection, it can take hours…).
 Once you’ve done so, make sure to restart RStudio before continuing.

-Now take another moment to familiarize yourself with the interface.
+Again take a moment to familiarize yourself with the interface.
 Here’s what a fresh install looked like for me:

 ![](images/rstudio.png)